Top Real-Time Analytics Databases in 2023: Rockset, Apache Druid, ClickHouse and Pinot

 We built Rockset with the mission to make real-time analytics easy and affordable in the cloud.
 We put our users first and obsess about helping our users achieve speed, scale and simplicity in their modern real-time data stack (some of which I discuss in depth below).
 But we, as a team, still take performance benchmarks seriously.
 Because they help us communicate that performance is one of the core product values at Rockset.

 We are in complete agreement with Snowflake and Databricks on one thing: that anyone who publishes benchmarks should do them in a fair, transparent, and replicable manner.
 In general, the way vendors conduct themselves during benchmarking is a good signal of how they operate and what their values are.
-Earlier this week, Imply (one of the companies behind Apache Druid), published what appears to be a tongue-in-cheek blog claiming to be more efficient than Rockset.
+Earlier this week, one of the Imply (one of the companies behind Apache Druid), published what appears to be a tongue-in-cheek blog claiming to be more efficient than Rockset.
 Well, as a discerning customer, here are the questionable aspects of Imply's benchmark for you to consider:

 - Imply has used a hardware configuration that has 20% higher CPU in comparison to Rockset.
 Good benchmarks aim for hardware parity to show an apples to apples comparison.